threatcode/tcboxer/kaboxer.yaml.5.md

   named *default*; if none is found, it falls back to the first listed component.

-* *shared* (boolean): whether the components of the app run in a shared container or in separate containers.
-TODO: remove

 * *type* (string): the isolation technology used for the app.
 Only "docker" supported for now.